If you want your used car search to be as painless as possible there’s something to be said for opting for one of the most popular models.

 6. BMW 3 Series

-CarGurus says: In recent years premium-badged cars such as the 3 Series have stolen huge numbers of buyers from the likes of the Ford Mondeo and Vauxhall Insignia with their appealing image and excellent driving dynamics.
+CarGurus says: In recent years premium-badged cars such as the 3 Series have stolen huge numbers of buyers from the likes of the Ford Mondeo and Vauxhall Insignia.
 Opt for a diesel and you’ll also benefit from exceptional fuel economy, with cars such as the 320d able to return around 50mpg in normal driving as well as often being cheap to tax.

 Search for a used BMW 3-Series on CarGurus

 CarGurus says: When BMW relaunched the MINI brand in 2001 nobody could have guessed how popular it would turn out to be.
-Part of that is down to the car’s retro styling and the amount of personalisation buyers can specify, but it’s also been helped enormously by the fact that MINIs are great fun to drive and have strong residual values, making them more affordable to own than you might expect.
+Part of that is down to the car’s retro styling and the amount of personalisation buyers can specify.
+But it’s also been helped by the fact that MINIs are great fun to drive and have strong residual values, making them more affordable to own than you might expect.

 Search for a used MINI on CarGurus